 Vitamin C suppresses the activation of viral genes so that viruses cannot survive in cells with high vitamin C levels.
-High dose vitamin C has been used medically to treat persistent viral infections and can produce dramatic results.
+High dose vitamin C (ascorbic acid) has been used medically to treat persistent viral infections and can produce dramatic results.

 Whether or not vitamin C can prevent or treat the common cold is more controversial, although its proven antiviral action and it anti-inflammatory effects should make it a highly effective treatment on paper.